1fish2/BBQTimer/README.md

   The initial size fits minutes and seconds (e.g. "18:12").
 Stretched wider, it can fit hours, minutes, and seconds (e.g. "1:15:09").
 This may vary with your screen size and font size settings.
 * Tap the stopwatch time display to cycle between Reset -> Running -> Paused -> Reset.
+* Tap the "Periodic alarms this many minutes apart" number if you want to set it by typing a number.

 ## How to Use Android Lock Screen Widgets
 * Android 4.2 Jelly Bean and later versions support lock screen widgets.